spacemit-com/docs/en/device/boot.md

  };
 ```

-If you need to implement support for NAND Flash of other brands and plan to refer to the Gigadevice driver for this purpose

-- DTS (Device Tree Source) Configuration
+**Note**: For other NAND vendors, refer to the structure and methods used in the Gigadevice driver.

+2. **DTS Configuration**

-NAND driver is attached to the SPI driver, so the DTS needs to be configured under the SPI node.
+Since SPI NAND is a child device under the SPI controller, the node must be defined under the SPI node.

+**Example configuration**:

 ```c
  &qspi {